VersusCenter

 Cons

-• No backup if the freelancer becomes unavailable
+• No backup coverage if the freelancer becomes unavailable

 It's a tie

-Neither is universally better; the choice depends entirely on project scope, budget, and complexity.
+Neither is universally better; the right choice depends on project scope, budget, complexity, and duration.

 Agency